Pragya: Pragya's relief and rehabilitation efforts

 In August 2010, a cloudburst in the Ladakh Himalayas triggered flashfloods across the region and caused several deaths, massive destruction of property and infrastructure and much misery to the Ladakhis.
 Dozens of NGOs provided basic relief work and rescue including Pragya.
-Pragya conducted a rapid assessment of immediate local needs and stepped in with an appeal for relief, and funds raised contributed to water and sanitation facilities for victims, provision of medical help and other relief material, and months of intensive relief work.
+Pragya conducted a rapid assessment of immediate local needs and stepped in with an appeal for relief.
+Funds raised contributed to water and sanitation facilities for victims, the provision of medical help and other relief material, and months of intensive relief work.
 Pragya's efforts were recognised by the national government and the district administration in Ladakh.
-The floods damaged the town, 40 surrounding villages and devastated community structures affecting the storage of food items.
-Pragya established prefabricated weather proof insulated warehouses for food storage in association with Care today, Comic Relief and Big Lottery Fund.
-Pragya is now helping re-build the life of the residents in remote villages in Leh through a dedicated three-year programme.
+The floods damaged the town and 40 surrounding villages and devastated community structures, affecting the storage of food items.
+Pragya established prefabricated, weather-proof, insulated warehouses for food storage in association with Care Today, Comic Relief, and the Big Lottery Fund.
+Pragya is now helping rebuild the lives of the residents in remote villages in Leh through a dedicated three-year programme.

-The Himalayan states of Uttarakhand and Himachal Pradesh were hit by torrential rain, landslides and flash floods on 14–17 June 2013.
-The Pragya ground staff in Chamoli, Uttarkashi, Rudraprayag (Uttarakhand) and Kinnaur (Himachal Pradesh) worked to provide humanitarian support, as the team in Gurgaon sent across necessary relief material.
-We have supplied food to relief camps and medicines to health department.
-Blankets, tarpaulins, tents, water purification tablets, medicines, ration, hygiene kits have been reaching remote villages and stationery items, tents and teaching aids have been provided to schools damaged by the flood.
-Pragya staff have also provided coordination & IT support at the District Administration facilitated Control Room at Joshimath.
-Thanks to our supporters we were able to provide: 17 consignments of medicines, 4103 blankets and bedsheets, 81000+ packets of food items, 5199 kg food grains, 74000 water purification tablets, 4579 personal hygiene items, 443 tarpaulins to the flood affected people.
+The Himalayan states of Uttarakhand and Himachal Pradesh were hit by torrential rain, landslides, and flash floods on June 14–17, 2013.
+The Pragya ground staff in Chamoli, Uttarkashi, Rudraprayag (Uttarakhand), and Kinnaur (Himachal Pradesh) worked to provide humanitarian support, as the team in Gurgaon sent across necessary relief material.
+We have supplied food to relief camps and medicines to the health department.
+Blankets, tarpaulins, tents, water purification tablets, medicines, rations, and hygiene kits have been reaching remote villages, and stationery items, tents, and teaching aids have been provided to schools damaged by the flood.
+Pragya staff have also provided coordination and IT support at the District administration-facilitated Control Room at Joshimath.
+Thanks to our supporters, we were able to provide 17 consignments of medicines, 4103 blankets and bedsheets, 81000+ packets of food items, 5199 kg of food grains, 74000 water purification tablets, 4579 personal hygiene items, and 443 tarpaulins to the flood-affected people.
 Pragya is currently running Mobile Health Vans in 2 districts to address health concerns and has initiated rehabilitation measures for livelihood, education, water and sanitation provisions in 4 districts of Uttarakhand.
 The team also recorded its learnings and brought out a set of recommendations for a Himalaya Adapted disaster Management strategy.

 Torrential rains caused massive destruction and severe distress in the Himalayan state of Jammu and Kashmir in September 2014, with several fatalities and large numbers displaced.
-The state experienced the worst flood in last 109 years.
-Pragya is currently working to respond to the needs of the affected people in Jammu, Srinagar, Pulwama, Budgam, Kulgam, Anantnag and Baramulla districts.
-Thanks to our supporters, we have reached 9954 items of hygiene kits, 282 packs of baby food, 914 nutrition-packs and warm wear kits for children, 102 medicine kits, 13332 kg food grains and spices, 8287 packs of ready-to-eat food items, 1949 blankets, 160 sets of utensils/emergency lights, 2148 litres of water and 22040 water purifying tablets so far.
+The state experienced the worst flood in 109 years.
+Pragya is currently working to respond to the needs of the affected people in Jammu, Srinagar, Pulwama, Budgam, Kulgam, Anantnag, and Baramulla districts.
+Thanks to our supporters, we have reached 9954 items of hygiene kits, 282 packs of baby food, 914 nutrition packs and warm wear kits for children, 102 medicine kits, 13332 kg of food grains and spices, 8287 packs of ready-to-eat food items, 1949 blankets, 160 sets of utensils and emergency lights, 2148 litres of water, and 22040 water purifying tablets so far.